ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-23-pocket-git-guide.md

 git config [--global] user.email ["your email address"]
 ```

 Use the `--global` option to tell Git that the given configuration will be the default for all of your projects on your computer.
-After these settings have been made, they will be added to your commits.
+After these settings have been made, your user data will be added to your commits.
 When you then push commits to a shared server, your name and email address will also appear on that server.

 Detect your configuration settings with